wavefrontHQ/docs/pages/doc/tracing_integrations.md

 * [Jaeger](jaeger.html)
 * [Zipkin](zipkin.html)

-A Wavefront tracing-system integration causes your distributed tracing system to send trace data to a [Wavefront proxy](proxies_installing.html).
+A Wavefront integration configures your distributed tracing system to send trace data to a [Wavefront proxy](proxies_installing.html).
 The proxy, in turn, processes the data and sends it to your Wavefront service.
 Part of setting up the integration is to configure the Wavefront proxy to listen for the trace data on an integration-specific port.

-**Note:** An [alternative to using a tracing-system integration](#alternatives-to-using-a-tracing-integration) might be appropriate for certain use cases.
+Using an integration is the simplest way - but not the only way - to send trace data to Wavefront from a 3rd part tracing system.
+See [Integration Alternatives](#integration-alternatives) some other possibilities.

 ## Trace Data from an Integration

 When you use a tracing-system integration, the Wavefront proxy receives the trace data that your application emits.
-If you configured your distributed tracing system to perform sampling, the proxy receives just the subset of the spans that sampling has accepted.
+If you configured your distributed tracing system to perform sampling, the proxy receives only the spans that the 3rd party sampler has allowed.

 The Wavefront proxy:
-* Ensures that each span has the span tags that are required by Wavefront.
+* Checks for [required span tags](#required-span-tags) on each received span, and adds them if needed.
-* Derives RED metrics from the received spans.
+* Derives [RED metrics](#derived-red-metrics) from the received spans.

 ### Required Span Tags